suncoast-devs/handbook/lessons/css-intro/backgrounds.md

 ### Multiple backgrounds

-Fairly recently (since Internet Explorer 9) we've had the ability to attach multiple backgrounds to a single element.
+Fairly recently (since Internet Explorer 9), we could attach multiple backgrounds to a single element.
 This is a good thing, as multiple backgrounds are very useful.
 You separate your different background definitions with commas:

 ```css
 p {